SAEconomics.com is a project of Southeast Arizona Economic Development Group (SAEDG)

 *GDP estimates are in thousands of dollars.

-HOME PRICES & DAYS ON MARKET: In May 2021, the median price of homes sold in Santa Cruz County was $178,750, according to National Association of Realtors.
-That was up 6.4% from May 2020.
-The median days on market in May was 73, down from 115 in May 2020.
-As of June 2021, there were 887 homes listed for sale in Santa Cruz County (Santa Cruz County, AZ Real Estate Market).
+HOME PRICES & DAYS ON MARKET: In March 2022, the median price of homes sold in Santa Cruz County was $288,500, according to National Association of Realtors.
+That was up 25.7% from March 2021.
+The median days on market in March was 71, the same as in March 2021.
+As of May 2022, there were 795 homes listed for sale in Santa Cruz County, down from 887 in June 2021 (Santa Cruz County, AZ Real Estate Market).

 According to research by Dean Runyan Associates for Arizona Office of Tourism, Santa Cruz County's travel industry (including business and leisure travel) generated $118.5 million in direct spending in 2020, down 49.5% from 2019.
 Santa Cruz County's travel industry supported 1,800 jobs (down 15.3%) countywide with earnings of $49.3 million (down 14.3%) in 2020, according to the study.